Pooja Bedi

 Pooja Bedi (born 11 May 1970) is an Indian actress, television talk show host and newspaper columnist.
 She is the daughter of Indian actors Kabir Bedi and Protima Bedi.
 She appeared in the reality television shows Jhalak Dikhhla Jaa, Nach Baliye, Fear Factor: Khatron Ke Khiladi and Bigg Boss.

 Early life

-Pooja Bedi was born 11th May 1970 in Bombay (present-day Mumbai) to the late Indian classical dancer Protima and actor Kabir Bedi.
-She is of Punjabi and British ancestry on her father's side and Bengali and Haryanvi ancestry on her mother's side.
+Pooja Bedi was born 11 May 1970 in Bombay (present-day Mumbai) to the late Indian classical dancer Protima and actor Kabir Bedi.
+She is of Punjabi Sikh and British English ancestry on her father's side and Bengali and Haryanvi ancestry on her mother's side.
 She was brought up in what she calls a "bohemian progressive artistic environment".

 Career

 Career beginnings (1991–2006)

 From 1991 to 1995, Bedi worked in Bollywood films and appeared in many commercials and campaigns, notably the KamaSutra condom campaign which she endorsed and used as a vehicle to raise awareness of AIDS.

 She made her film debut with Jag Mundhra's film Vishkanya (1991).
-She went on to act in Jo Jeeta Wohi Sikander (1992) with Aamir Khan.Her other films include Lootere (1993) and Aatank Hi Aatank (1995).
+She went on to act in Jo Jeeta Wohi Sikander (1992) with Aamir Khan.
+Her other films include Lootere (1993) and Aatank Hi Aatank (1995).